Exaster/GeoHelper/README.md

 ## Usage

-- Organize your study materials by adding notes.
+- Explore geographic tools and resources.
-- Flexible customization.
+- Utilize the calculator for geographic calculations.
-- Access your all basic websites for studying in the university with one tap.
+- Access your current location and related data.
-- Interact with popular AI chatbots for quick information and small help.
+- Navigate to Google Maps for location-based services.
-- University in your smartphone!
+- Access external web resources for additional information.

 ## Contributing

-Contributions to ISA are welcome!
+Contributions to the GeoData App are welcome!
 You can contribute by:

 - Reporting issues.
 - Implementing new features or improvements.